 Oily sludge and mineral buildup eventually form on your coffeemaker and pot, creating stains, gumming up the brewing process, and ultimately producing bitter-tasting brew.
 But did you also know that at least one study shows that an unclean coffeemaker is a breeding ground for yeast, mold, and bacteria?
 Yuck.
 The good news is that you can learn how to clean a coffeepot to look sparkling and (nearly) new in just a few easy steps.
 Here's how to clean your classic drip-style coffeemaker with just vinegar and water.
+We’ll also show you how to descale a Keurig—it’s the same materials, just a slightly different process.
+No matter which kind of coffeemaker you have, you'll need to set aside a little time to allow the vinegar to work, so don’t do it right before hosting any coffee-loving guests.

 To clean your coffee maker, begin by filling the reservoir with a mixture of half white distilled vinegar and half water.
 You can increase the ratio of vinegar to water if your coffeemaker has a particularly nasty case of buildup.
 The vinegar not only sanitizes the coffeemaker and carafe, but it will also dissolve any accrued mineral deposits.